kiebel/wp-teachpress/trunk/readme.txt

 [See teachPress shortcode reference](http://mtrv.wordpress.com/teachpress/shortcode-reference/)

 == Changelog ==
+= 2.2.0 - (17.04.2011) =
+* New: "order" option for the shortcodes [tplist], [tpcloud]
+* New: "type" option for the shortcodes [tplist], [tpcloud]
+* New: Improved filter system for the backend publication menu
+* New: teachPress can now manage the number of free places of a course automatically.
+* New: Improved visibility options for courses
+* Changed: Pagemenus have now the WordPress 3.0 Design
+* Changed: Backend function have their own file: core/admin.php
+* Bugfix: Fixed a redirect bug in the backend publication menu
+* Bugfix: Fixed a small CSS bug in the frontend courselist, shortcode: [tpcourselist]
+* Bugfix: The year 0000 is no longer visible in the year filter of [tpcloud] - 0000 stands for no date given - publications with no date are furthermore visible at the end of the publication list
+* Killed: Detailed parameter description for shortcodes in the help sections --> moved to docs/shortcodes.html
-= 2.1.2 - (15.03.2011) =
+* Killed: Language files for en_US (because it's already the basic plugin langauge) = 2.1.2 - (15.03.2011) =
 * New: If you want it, you can now use custom post types instead of pages for the related page links
 * Info: WordPress 2.8 is not longer supported